KxSystems/docs/docs/ml/automl/ug/options.md

 :fontawesome-brands-github:
 [KxSystems/automl](https://github.com/kxsystems/automl)

 The other sections of the AutoML documentation describe the default behavior of the platform, where `(::)` is passed in as the final parameter to `.automl.run`.
 This section will focus on how this final parameter can be modified to apply changes to the default behavior.
-The two methods to complete this are by inputting
+The two methods to complete this based on modifiying the final parameter with

 1. q dictionary outlining the changes to default behavior that are to be made
 2. The path to a flat file containing human-readable updates to the parameter set.